Big Learning with Bayesian Methods: Basics of Bayesian Methods

 \item draw $\gamma \sim \textrm{Uniform}[0,1]$.
 If $\gamma < A(\Thetav^\prime, \Thetav_t)$ set $\Thetav_{t+1} \gets \Thetav^\prime$, otherwise set $\Thetav_{t+1} \gets \Thetav_t$. \end{enumerate} Note that for Bayesian models, each MCMC step involves an evaluation of the full likelihood to get the (unnormalized) posterior $\bar{p}(\Thetav)$, which can be prohibitive for big learning with massive data sets.
 We will revisit this problem later.

 One special type of MCMC methods is the Gibbs sampling~\cite{Geman:1984}, which iteratively draws samples from local conditionals.
 Let $\Thetav$ be a $M$-dimensional vector.
-The standard Gibbs sampler performs the following steps to get a new sample $\Thetav^{(t+1)}$: \begin{enumerate} \item draw a sample $\theta_1^{(t+1)} \sim p(\theta_1 | \theta_2^{(t)}, \cdots, \theta_M^{(t)} )$; \item for $j=2:M-1$, draw a sample \item draw a sample $\theta_M^{(t+1)} \sim p(\theta_M | \theta_1^{(t+1)}, \cdots, \theta_{M-1}^{(t+1)})$; \end{enumerate}
+The standard Gibbs sampler performs the following steps to get a new sample $\Thetav^{(t+1)}$: \begin{enumerate} \item draw a sample $\theta_1^{(t+1)} \sim p(\theta_1 | \theta_2^{(t)}, \cdots, \theta_M^{(t)} )$; \item for $j=2:M-1$, draw a sample \item draw a sample $\theta_M^{(t+1)} \sim p(\theta_M | \theta_1^{(t+1)}, \cdots, \theta_{M-1}^{(t+1)})$. \end{enumerate}

 One issue with MCMC methods is that the convergence rate can be prohibitively slow even for conventional applications.
 Extensive efforts have been spent to improve the convergence rates.
 For example, hybrid Monte Carlo methods explore gradient information to improve the mixing rates when the model parameters are continuous, with representative examples of Langevin dynamics and Hamiltonian dynamics~\cite{Neal:10}.
 Other improvements include population-based MCMC methods~\cite{Jasra:2007} and annealing methods~\cite{Geyer:1995} that can sometimes handle distributions with multiple modes.
 Another useful technique to develop simpler or more efficient MCMC methods is data augmentation~\cite{Tanner:1987,DykMeng2001,Neal:slice2003}, which introduces auxiliary variables to transform marginal dependency into a set of conditional independencies.
-For Gibbs samplers, the useful techniques to improve the convergence include blockwise Gibbs sampling and partially collapsed Gibbs (PCG) sampling~\cite{pcgs}.
+For Gibbs samplers, blockwise Gibbs sampling and partially collapsed Gibbs (PCG) sampling~\cite{pcgs} often improve the convergence.
 A PCG sampler is as simple as an ordinary Gibbs sampler, but often improves the convergence by replacing some of the conditional distributions of an ordinary Gibbs sampler with conditional distributions of some marginal distributions.